adnankanaan/KotlinFFmpegEditor/README.md

 ```
 ## Notes
 * the editor button visible only when input video less than 5 minutes > only shorts video.
-* This is first trial and colud need more improvments .
+* This is first trial and may need more improvements .